Khairul-Blockcode/Assignment-2-ProfileScreen/README.md

 - `imageList`: A list of painters representing user images.

 The screen consists of:
-- A `ConstraintLayout` used to position the profile picture, name, location, and action buttons.
+- A `ConstraintLayout` is used to position the profile picture, name, location, and action buttons.
 - A `LazyVerticalGrid` to display the user images in a grid format.

 Custom text styles and font families (`Comfortaa` & `RobotoBold`) are used to style the text elements.